 - Click the Settings icon and select Institution Settings.

-- If necessary, scroll down to the Content Creation and Management section of the page.
+- If necessary, scroll down to the Content Creation and Management area of the page, as shown below.

-- Click the toggle to turn the ASR feature on or off.
+- Click the toggle to turn the ASR Course Media feature on or off.
 It is OFF by default.
 Review the warning message that appears.

 - Check or uncheck the Allow override checkbox to determine whether this toggle setting can be changed at any of the lower levels.

-NOTE: The ASR toggle does NOT have to be enabled at the institution level unless you want all published videos/captures for the institution to be transcribed.
+NOTE: The ASR toggle does NOT have to be turned on at the institution level unless you want all published videos/captures for the institution to be transcribed.
 As long as the Allow override checkbox is checked, the toggle can be configured independently at the lower levels as needed.

-Once enabled, captures or uploaded videos published from this point forward will be sent for transcriptions.
-After completion, the transcriptions are automatically returned and applied to the video, and are visible in the classroom.
-See Automatic Transcriptioning Service or ASR for additional details surrounding transcriptioning.
+Once enabled, captures or uploaded video/audio media posted to courses from this point forward will be sent for transcriptions.
+After completion, the transcriptions are automatically returned and applied to the media, and are visible wherever a transcript panel is available.
+If you also enable the Auto Send Transcripts to the Closed Caption Track feature, transcripts with confidence scores that meet or exceed the set level will also automatically be visible as closed captions on the media.
+See also Automatic Transcriptioning Service or ASR for additional details surrounding the automated service.